usnistgov/SFA/README.md

 ## Download or Build

-**Download** the Windows version of SFA in the Release directory above.
+**Download** the NIST version of SFA in the Release directory above.
 Click on the zip file (SFA-5.nn.zip) in the Release directory and then the download icon to the right.
 Read the README file.

 **Build** your own version of SFA from the source code with the instructions below.
-The Download version of SFA is built with proprietary software not available to the public.

 ## Build Prerequisites